Spurty007/reported/README.md

 ## Help

-I'm not selling this - its free software - if you get stuck, feel free to ask for help, however I can't give any indication of my level of awareness of your problems as I do not check GitHub daily.
+If you get stuck, feel free to ask for help, however I can't give any indication of my level of awareness of your problems as I do not check GitHub daily.